pkivolowitz/CSC4730-Fall-2023/README.md

 * We will do up to 9 projects both inside an OS itself and in userland programs.

+## Learning Outcomes

+There are too many learning outcomes in this course to name them all.
+You can see this in the projects [table](#projects) under the column *OSTEP* and *S&R*.

+These four learning outcomes are highlighted:

+1. At the end of this course, students will be able to design and implement complex multi-process and threaded applications.

+2. At the end of this course, students will be able to design and implement  various synchronization schemes using mutexes, condition variables and semaphores.

+3. At the end of this course, students will have mastered user level memory allocation schemes including free space management.

 ## Textbooks

 | Title | Source | Cost | Required? |